GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 oxd implements OpenID Connect and UMA, two profiles of OAuth 2.0 for federated identity and access management, respectively.
 Learn more about the protocols in the oxd API docs.

 !!!
 Note
-    If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.
+    If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review the [Gluu Server SSO integration guide](https://gluu.org/docs/ce/integration/).

 ## Components
 The oxd software package includes two components: